yumingchang1991/proxy/README.md

 # Frontend Repo

-This is the frontend repo, deployed to GitHub Pages, for [ETF Tracker](https://yumingchang1991.github.io/proxy-frontend/).
+This is the frontend repo, deployed to GitHub Pages.

 # Frontend Techstack

 - TypeScript
 - React & MUI
 - GitHub Pages
-- axios
+- Axios

 # Frontend Description

-It is a single page application created by Create React App, with TypeScript enabled.
+It is a React application with TypeScript.

 It includes a simple user interface to gather input from user, and then send it to proxy server.